coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Colorado Marriage Records

-Marriage records are official documents that provide information about a marriage.
-They also serve as proof of a marriage ceremony between two individuals.
-County Clerks and Recorders are responsible for issuing and filing marriage records in Colorado.
-They also maintain all marriage records, such as licenses and certificates, after 1960.
+Marriage records are official documents that provide information about a marriage and serve as proof of a marriage ceremony between two individuals.
+County Clerks and Recorders are responsible for issuing and filing marriage records in Colorado and maintaining all marriage records, such as licenses and certificates, after 1960.
+Historically, churches and town officials also created and recorded marriage records, and these written records are valuable for genealogical research.
+More recently, they are considered part of Colorado family court records and maintained by the county clerk or in the courthouse where licenses are issued.

 Public Colorado marriage records typically include the following: